FOSS4GAcademy/GST102FOSS4GLabs/Module 8 Lab/QGIS 2.8/Module 8 Lab.md

 12. Right click on the PopulationCenters polygon layer in the Layers panel and choose Save As…

-	a.Save the layer as PopulationCenters_albers.shp
+	a.
+Save the layer as PopulationCenters_albers.shp

 	b.
 Click the Browse button to open the Coordinate Reference System Selector.
 Type ‘Texas’ into the Filter window.